xypnox/blag_zola/content/posts/todx-the-todo-manager.md

 Todx is simple yes, but not basic.

 ## Advanced commands

+You mave have noted the absence of quotes while using the `todx add` command.
+You can definetly do `todx add "Some todo"` but it takes time to add those quotes and it doesn't feel elegant.
+Hence todx is designed in a way to eliminate the need for the quotes.
+You can always use quotes if you want to be more pragmatic.

 You can use `-a` instead of `add` and `-m` instead of `mark`.